calculous/overlayroot/README.md

   This system's sd card is not protected.
 Run enableoverlayroot to enable protection after next reboot.
 ```

+The command prompt shows a warning sign (:warning:) to indicate this
+just as before.

 ## Manual install: Raspbian